OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/07-using-a-buzzer.md

 ## Using a Buzzer

-// description of what this experiment will accomplish and what we'll learn
+// description of what this experiment will accomplish and what we'll learn In this tutorial, we will use a push button and a buzzer.
+If the push button is pressed the buzzer will buzz until the button is released.
+We learn to do this two ways: polling the input and using a interrupt.

 ### The Buzzer Element
 // should be its own markdown file

-// description of the buzzer: we apply current, it buzzes, have some photos
+// description of the buzzer: we apply current, it buzzes, have some photos A buzzer can be describedd as audio signalling device.
+They have two pin; if we connect the positive (marked with +) end to power and the other end (negative) to the ground, it will make a buzz sound.

 ### Building the Circuit